dcos/dcos-e2e/docs/source/aws-backend-requirements.rst

 The AWS backend has been tested on macOS and on Linux.

-It is not expected that it will work out of the box with Windows.
+It is not expected that it will work out of the box with Windows, see :issue:`QUALITY-1771`.

 If your operating system is not supported, it may be possible to use Vagrant, or another Linux virtual machine.